Businesses that care about the climate should care about their insurance

 The federal government’s recent climate assessment estimates that the impacts of climate change will wipe out 10 percent of the American economy by the end of the century.

-Businesses with sustainability and climate goals should be re-evaluating who they purchase insurance from.
-Engaging insurance companies to do the right thing on fossil fuels is a logical step in aligning corporate climate and procurement policies across all segments of business.
-And since the insurance market is competitive and many global insurers have begun to move away from fossil fuels, businesses have a choice in where they purchase their insurance.
-What’s more, businesses that are among the first to act have a unique opportunity to highlight their climate leadership to customers and partners.
+Businesses with sustainability or carbon emission reduction goals should be re-evaluating who they purchase insurance from.
+Engaging insurance companies on their fossil fuel financing is a straightforward and logical step in aligning corporate sustainability policies and procurement policies beyond just the material supply chain.
+The insurance market is competitive and many global insurers have begun to move away from fossil fuels, so businesses have some choice in where they purchase their insurance, but can help create demand in the US market.
+And businesses that are among the first to act have a unique opportunity to highlight their climate leadership to employees, customers, and partners.

 Aligning a company’s insurance procurement policies with other sustainability goals makes good business sense and is a real solution from the corporate sector.
 Why buy insurance against the risks from climate change from the same insurance companies that are making the problem worse by financing fossil fuels?